Introduction to Functional Dependency in DBMS

 2. Trivial Functional Dependency in DBMS

-The Trivial Functional Dependency is a set of attributes or columns that are known a trivial if the on- key-dependent attribute is a subset of the determinant attribute, which is a primary key attribute.
-This Trivial Functional Dependency scenario occurs when the primary key is formed by two columns, and one of which is functionally dependent on the combined set.
+The Trivial Functional Dependency is a set of attributes or columns known as trivial if the on-key-dependent attribute is a subset of the determinant attribute, which is a primary key attribute.
+This Trivial Functional Dependency scenario occurs when two columns form the primary key, one functionally dependent on the combined set.

 X → Y, where is a trivial functional dependency, if Y is a subset of X. Let us consider the below table,